yegor256/blog/_drafts/roles.md

   - roles in software
 ---

-There are a number of roles, I believe, must be present in most software projects.
-We've got all of them in our projects, managed by [Teamed.io](http://www.teamed.io) according to the principles of [XDSD](http://www.xdsd.org).
-Beware that in other management methodologies the same roles may have different meanings.
+I believe that several roles should be present in a majority of software projects.
+Managed by [Teamed.io](http://www.teamed.io) according to the principles of [XDSD](http://www.xdsd.org), we've got all of them in our projects.
+However, beware that in other management methodologies, these roles may have different meanings.
 This blog post is mostly for people who work with us, either as clients or freelancers.

 <!--more-->